Project Hail Mary: Plot

-Years later, Ryland Grace emerges from his coma aboard the Hail Mary with no memory of his identity or situation.
-Grace finds that his crew members have died en route and gives them a space burial.
-Hail Mary reaches Tau Ceti and is approached by an alien starship, which Grace names "Blip-A." The other ship indicates, via a star-map sculpture, that it came from 40 Eridani.
-The ships dock, and Grace develops a system to communicate with the spider-like five-legged alien, whom he names "Rocky."
-Rocky, a skilled engineer, has been in the Tau Ceti system for 46 years and is the last survivor of his crew, with the rest having died of radiation sickness.
-As Eridani is also under threat from Astrophage, Grace and Rocky agree to co-operate.
+Four years and eight months later, (Note: Tau Ceti is 11.9 light-years from Earth, but due to time dilation at relativistic speeds, the time experienced by the Hail Mary is shorter.)
+Grace emerges from his coma aboard the Hail Mary as it approaches Tau Ceti.
+He has no memory of his identity or situation, and finds that the rest of the crew has died en route; over the ensuing weeks, he gradually recovers his memory of the mission.
+The Hail Mary is approached by an alien starship, which Grace names the "Blip-A" after its default display name on the radar.
+The starship sends a star-map sculpture, indicating it came from 40 Eridani.
+The ships dock, and Grace develops a system to communicate with the eyeless, spider-like, five-legged, rock-like alien whom he names "Rocky".
+A skilled engineer, Rocky has been in the Tau Ceti system for 46 Earth-years and is the last survivor of his crew, the rest having died of radiation sickness.
+As Rocky's planet, 40 Eridani A b (dubbed "Erid" by Grace), is also under threat from Astrophage, Grace and Rocky agree to cooperate.

-Grace learns that the Eridians did not know about relativity and Blip-A has more than enough Astrophage fuel for both ships to return to their planets.
-Grace and Rocky discover that one of Tau Ceti's planets is Astrophage's home planet, where some force is keeping the Astrophage population in check.
-The planet's atmosphere is hypothesized to contain a natural predator of Astrophage.
+Grace learns that the Eridians are unaware of relativity and thus Blip-A has more than enough Astrophage fuel for both ships to return to their planets.
+Grace and Rocky find Tau Ceti has its own Petrova line and hypothesize that the connected planet, dubbed "Adrian", is home to an organism that preys on Astrophage, keeping its population in check.
 Grace and Rocky construct a 10-kilometer chain made of xenonite, an Eridian super-material, in order to collect a sample.
-While collecting a sample, a hull breach occurs; Grace and Rocky risk their lives to save each other.
-From the sample, they identify the predator and name it "Taumoeba."
+A hull breach occurs during collection, and Grace and Rocky risk their lives to save each other.
+From the sample, they identify the predator microbe and name it "Taumoeba".
+During study, some Taumoeba get into the Hail Mary's fuel lines and eat most of the Astrophage inside.
+Grace and Rocky jettison the infected tank and sterilize the Hail Mary by flooding it with nitrogen, which is lethal to Taumoeba.

-Grace and Rocky use selective breeding to produce Taumoeba that can survive on Venus and Eridani's analogue.
-Rocky repairs and refuels the Hail Mary and they part ways.
-En route to Earth, Grace discovers that he has accidentally bred into the Taumoeba the ability to penetrate their xenonite containers.
-Although Grace fixes the problem on Hail Mary, he realizes that the Blip-A is made almost entirely of xenonite and that the Taumoeba would have consumed Blip-A's Astrophage fuel, leaving Rocky stranded.
+Grace and Rocky use selective breeding to produce Taumoeba that can survive the atmospheres of both Venus and the planet where Astrophage breeds around 40 Eridani.
+Rocky repairs and refuels the Hail Mary before parting ways with Grace.
+En route to Earth, Grace discovers that he accidentally bred into the Taumoeba the ability to penetrate their xenonite containers.
+He quarantines them on the Hail Mary but realizes that the Blip-A is made almost entirely of xenonite, meaning that the Taumoeba will consume its Astrophage fuel and leave Rocky stranded.